AaronCumming/Chirper/README.md

 Aaron:
 * Implemented account sign up and creation.
-* Implemented ablilty to delete account with or without deleting the account's chirps.
+* Implemented ability to delete account with or without deleting the account's chirps.
-* Implemented ablilty to create chirps and replies.
+* Implemented ability to create chirps and replies.
 * Implemented backend models and views.

 Brennan: